BrianSturgis/JanBakery.Solution/README.md

 <p align="left">Updated on Feb 26th, 2021</p>

 ## Detailed Description
 This application is for placing orders for a bakery.
-It can provide the user with two options currently and will allow for a discount per item to be applied when it calculates the total based .
+It can provide the user with two options currently and will allow for a discount per item to be applied when it calculates the total based.

 # Setup/Installation Requirements .Net Installation
 ## GIT HUB